open-source-labs/Spearmint/README-dev.md

 ## Running the image
 After running the mongo on port 27017 and running the x server with display number of 0, follow the steps below.

-1. Pull the docker image by running the following command
+1. Build the docker image by running the following command

-    `docker pull spearmintoslabs/spearmint:0.11.0`
+    `docker build -t [image name] .`

 2. Run the docker image by using the following command:

-    `docker run -e DISPLAY='host.docker.internal:0.0' -it -v [directory of project to be tested]:/[directory to create volume] spearmintoslabs/spearmint:0.11.0`
+    `docker run -e DISPLAY='host.docker.internal:0.0' -it -v [directory of project to be tested]:/[directory to create volume] [image name]`

-    -`-e DISPLAY='host.docker.internal:0.0'`: Set environment variable ‘display’ to host.docker.internal:0.0 -`-it`: Run container as interactive
+    - `-e DISPLAY='host.docker.internal:0.0'`: Set environment variable ‘display’ to host.docker.internal:0.0

+    - `-it`: Run container as interactive

-    -`-v`: Creates a volume and mounts the testing application into the container. (ex: `-v [testing files]:[created volume]`)
+    - `-v`: Creates a volume and mounts the testing application into the container. (ex: `-v [testing files]:[created volume]`)

     *Please note that once the spearmint container is running, you can only access the folders that you mounted here.

 *Please note that the image uses root user, as shown in the Dockerfile.